-Plagiarism and Cheating: Students are expected to do their own work on all homework assignments, quizzes, and exams.
+Plagiarism and Cheating: Students are expected to do their own work on all projects, quizzes, assignments, examinations, and papers.
 Failure to comply with this policy will result in an F for the assignment and can result in an F for the course if circumstances warrant.